codematsing/django-formset-debug/docs/source/richtext.rst

 When creating a control element for the RichtextArea, we often just need to provide a set of CSS classes which can be used to style some text.
 The chosen CSS class out of this set of options then is applied to the selected text, resulting in a ``<span class="…">styled text</span>``-element.

-For a Django developer it would be very tedious to write a JavaScript extension for each of these formatting options.
+For Django developers it would be very tedious to write a JavaScript extension for each of these formatting options.
 Therefore **django-formset** offers a generic control element, which can be configured using a list of CSS classes.
 This control element then adds a drop down menu to the editor's toolbar and allows the user to select one of the provided classes, which in turn are applied to the selected text.

 As an example, assume that we want to be able apply special styling to some text, for instance to mark it.
-We then can create a control element like this:
+We then can create a control element such as:

 .. code-block:: python